pohlm01/master-thesis/presentation.typ

   [
     - Merkle Tree Certificates work #emoji.face.party

-    - The implementation is backward compatible
+    - The implementation is backward-compatible

     - Classical and especially post-quantum certificates are a lot smaller